-Convert all of your date data to use four-digit years and modify your programs to process four-digit years, or isolate all of these Item commands in a single file per input source (e.g., one file for every dataset in every database in your application or just one file for every database).
+The first solution requires that you change all Suprtool Item commands for two-digit years to a four-digit year format.
+If you have not already done so, you may want to isolate all of these Item commands in a single file per input source (e.g., one file for every dataset in every database in your application or just one file for every database).
 You can nest use-files, making this approach even easier (e.g., having one database use-file that then includes each dataset use-file with a list of Item commands).
 You may also want to use Suprtool to assist you in changing your actual data from two-digit years to four.
-See "Can Suprtool Convert Two-Digit Years to Four Digits?" on page 60 for more details.
+See "Can Suprtool Convert Two-Digit Years to Four Digits?" on page 64 for more details.